 As can be expected with TV dramas, this serial thriller lets you know right away that, obviously, nothing is as it seems.
 But this particular family and the particular secrets they protect are gripping and layered and will draw viewers in as they tear relationships and familial trust apart.

-As any original fan of the series will likely attest to, although the season one was above-average good, the second and final one unfortunately fell short.
-Ben Mendelsohn's performance as the black sheep of the family still resonates.
+As any original fan of the series will likely agree with, although season one was above-average good, the second and final one unfortunately fell short.
+Ben Mendelsohn's performance as the black sheep of the family still resonates, though.

 Photograph: Courtesy Juan Pablo Gutierrez/Netflix